dsbowen/dsbowen.github.io/_posts/2019-10-14-flask-worker.md

 Long-running tasks are managed by a Worker, who sends the client a loading page until it completes the task.
 Upon completing the task, the Worker automatically replaces the client's window with the loaded page.

+Readers can find the source code at [https://github.com/dsbowen/flask-worker](https://github.com/dsbowen/flask-worker).

 ## License

 Publications which use this software should include the following citations for Flask-Worker and its dependency, [SQLAlchemy-Mutable](https://pypi.org/project/sqlalchemy-mutable/).

 Bowen, D.S.
 (2019).
-Flask-Worker [Compluter software]. [https://github.com/dsbowen/flask-worker](https://github.com/dsbowen/flask-worker)
+Flask-Worker [Compluter software]. [https://github.com/dsbowen/flask-worker](https://github.com/dsbowen/flask-worker).

 Bowen, D.S.
 (2019).
-SQLAlchemy-Mutable [Computer software]. [https://github.com/dsbowen/sqlalchemy-mutable](https://github.com/dsbowen/sqlalchemy-mutable)
+SQLAlchemy-Mutable [Computer software]. [https://github.com/dsbowen/sqlalchemy-mutable](https://github.com/dsbowen/sqlalchemy-mutable).

 This project is licensed under the MIT License [LICENSE](https://github.com/dsbowen/flask-worker/blob/master/LICENSE).